saiwal/Utsukta-hub-themes/spurgeon/README.md

 ## Features

 ### Channel 'Hero' widget
 The channel page has a *hero* widget to showcase featured posts.
-To include a post in this section, simply add a `featured` category to the post.
-Any post in this category will be showcased in this section.
+To include post(s) in this section, simply add a `featured` category to the post.
+Any post within this category will be showcased in this section.
 The widget is added to the channel page with the following in the corresponding pdl:
 ```
-[region=chan_hero]
+[region=banner]
 [widget=hero][/widget]
 [/region]
 ```